 Patrick Morrisey was elected as the Attorney General for the State of West Virginia on November 6, 2012, and was sworn into office on January 14, 2013.
 Patrick Morrisey is the first Republican to serve as Attorney General in West Virginia since 1933, and as a resident of Harpers Ferry, Morrisey is also the first Attorney General from Jefferson County in our state's history.

 Since becoming Attorney General, Morrisey has made fighting fraud, waste, abuse, and corruption a top priority of the Office.
 Shortly after taking office, he instituted a new policy for hiring outside counsel that has dramatically increased transparency and saved the state more than $4 million.
-He also voluntarily returned approximately $16.5 million in settlement money to the state and has brought in several millions to state agency clients.
+He also voluntarily returned approximately $18 million in monies to the state and has brought in many millions more to state agency clients and consumers.

 In 2014, Attorney General Morrisey called on the West Virginia Legislature to do thorough audits and performance reviews of all state agencies to help detect any abuse of taxpayer dollars.
 Morrisey has been a staunch advocate of fundamental reforms to reshape our state’s economic climate and help West Virginia reach its potential.

-In addition, Morrisey has been one of the most active Attorneys General in the country fighting federal overreach by filing amicus briefs before the U.S. Supreme Court on a number of issues, ranging from protecting the Second Amendment to defending state jobs and our valuable energy resources.
+In addition, Morrisey has been one of the most active Attorneys General in the country fighting federal overreach by filing lawsuits and submitting amicus briefs before the U.S. Supreme Court and other courts on a number of issues, ranging from protecting the Second Amendment to defending state jobs and our valuable energy resources.
 Morrisey is spearheading the 27 State litigation against the President’s Clean Power Plan, one of the most illegal and unprecedented regulations in our country’s history.

-Morrisey also has strengthened the Office’s Consumer Protection Division, enabling it to vigorously enforce the state’s laws and proactively educate citizens about scams and ways to their identities.
+During his tenure in office, Morrisey has strengthened the Office’s Consumer Protection Division, enabling it to vigorously enforce the state’s laws and proactively educate citizens about scams and ways to their identities.

-A product of a working-class family, Morrisey is married and has a 16-year-old stepdaughter.
+A product of a working-class family, Morrisey is married and has an 18-year-old stepdaughter.